asset-group/asset-group.github.io/code.md

 Checking problems.

 #### Callisto
 [Callisto](https://github.com/sakshiudeshi/Callisto/) is a novel test generation and data quality assessment framework.
-Callisto a blackbox framework that leverage the uncertainty in the prediction and systematically generate new test cases and evaluate data quality for Machine Learning classifiers.
+Callisto  leverages the uncertainty in the prediction to systematically generate new test cases and evaluate data quality for Machine Learning classifiers.